edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * A manifest _MUST_ have a label, and it _SHOULD_ be the name of the object or title of the intellectual work that it embodies.
+    * A manifest _MUST_ have at least one label, and it _SHOULD_ be the name of the object or title of the intellectual work that it embodies.
-    * A sequence  _MAY_ have a label, and if there are multiple sequences in a single manifest then they _MUST_ have labels.
+    * A sequence  _MAY_ have one or more labels, and if there are multiple sequences in a single manifest then they _MUST_ each have at least one label.
 The label _SHOULD_ briefly convey the nature of sequence, such as "Current Page Order".
-    * A canvas _MUST_ have a label, and it _SHOULD_ be the page or view label such as "p.
+    * A canvas _MUST_ have at least one label, and it _SHOULD_ be the page or view label such as "p.
 1", "front", or "north view".
-    * A content resource _MAY_ have a label, and if there is a choice of content resource for the same canvas, then they _MUST_ have labels.
+    * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same canvas, then they _MUST_ each have at least one label.
 The label _SHOULD_ be a brief description of the resource, such as "black and white" versus "color photograph".
+    * A collection _MUST_ have at least one label, and it _SHOULD_ be the name for the group of collected resources.

 metadata
 :   A list of short descriptive entries, given as pairs of human readable label and value to be displayed to the user.
 The value _SHOULD_ be either simple HTML, including links and text markup, or plain text, and the label _SHOULD_ be plain text.
 There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
 This list of descriptive pairs _SHOULD_ be able to be displayed in a tabular form in the user interface.
 Clients _SHOULD_ have a way to display the information about manifests and canvases, and _MAY_ have a way to view the information about other resources.
 The client _SHOULD_ display the pairs in the order provided by the description.
 A pair might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 The client is not expected to take any action on this information beyond displaying the label and value.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

     Usage:
     {: .usage}
-    * A manifest _SHOULD_ have metadata pairs associated with it describing the object or work.
+    * A manifest _SHOULD_ have one or more metadata pairs associated with it describing the object or work.
-    * A sequence _MAY_ have metadata pairs associated with it to describe the difference between it and other sequences.
+    * A sequence _MAY_ have one or more metadata pairs associated with it to describe the difference between it and other sequences.
-    * A canvas _MAY_ have metadata pairs associated with it to describe its particular features.
+    * A canvas _MAY_ have one or more metadata pairs associated with it to describe its particular features.
-    * A content resource _MAY_ have metadata pairs associated with it.
+    * A content resource _MAY_ have one or more metadata pairs associated with it.
+    * A collection _SHOULD_ have one or more metadata pairs associated with it.

 description
 :   A longer-form prose description of the object or resource that the property is attached to, intended to be conveyed to the user as a full text description, rather than a simple label and value.
 It _MAY_ be in simple HTML or plain text.
 It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.
 Clients _SHOULD_ have a way to display the descriptions of manifests and canvases, and _MAY_ have a way to view the information about other resources.

     Usage:
     {: .usage}
-    * A manifest _SHOULD_ have a description that describes the object or work.
+    * A manifest _SHOULD_ have one or more descriptions that describe the object or work.
-    * A sequence _MAY_ have a description to further explain how it differs from other sequences.
+    * A sequence _MAY_ have one or more descriptions to further explain how it differs from other sequences.
-    * A canvas _MAY_ have a description to describe particular features of the view.
+    * A canvas _MAY_ have one or more descriptions to describe particular features of the view.
-    * A content resource _MAY_ have a description.
+    * A content resource _MAY_ have one or more descriptions.
+    * A collection _SHOULD_ have a one or more descriptions.

 thumbnail
 :   A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a canvas with multiple content resources associated with it.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

     Usage:
     {: .usage}
-    * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
+    * A manifest _SHOULD_ have exactly one thumbnail image that represents the entire object or work, and _MAY_ have more than one.
-    * A sequence _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if there are multiple sequences in a single manifest.
+    * A sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple sequences in a single manifest.
 Each of the thumbnails _SHOULD_ be different.
-    * A canvas _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if there are multiple images or resources that make up the representation.
+    * A canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple images or resources that make up the representation.
-    * A content resource _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if it is an option in a choice of resources.
+    * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.
+    * A collection _SHOULD_ have exactly one thumbnail image that represents it.

 ####  4.2.
 Rights and Licensing Properties